RESOURCES FOR JOURNALISTS SEEKING THERAPY

 THERAPIST DIRECTORY

 Therapists in the Directory provide fee-for-service treatment.
+Check therapist websites (linked in their JTSN profiles) for current fee and insurance information.

 Other Resources for U.S.-Based Journalists Seeking Therapy